railcore/railcore.github.io/customization/thermistors.md

 ## Default pair
 The Duet has three Thermistor inputs, of which two are used for the standard RailCore build.
 1. The Bed Thermistor is assigned to P0.
-This is the bead you installed in the channel on top of the bed surface and connected to `THERMISTOR0 BED` on the Duet.
+This is the bead you glued into the top of the bed surface and connected to `THERMISTOR0 BED` on the Duet.
 1. The Hot-End Thermistor is assigned to P1 and used to regulate the hot-end extrusion temperature using `THERMISTOR1 E0`

 The `M305` GCODE defines these in `config.g` as appropriate for your build, for example: